paurkedal/culibs/README.rst

 Garbage Collected C Libraries
 =============================

+**Status:** This project is no longer actively maintained by the author.

 For elaborate documentation, see http://www.eideticdew.org/culibs/.

 This source code contains several C libraries.
 It is split into modules, where